Thank you for visiting my personal blog! I am here to help you to start or enhance your SEO career.

 Skills and knowledge that are required to kick off your SEO career:

-1- Crawalbility, renderability and indexability, Google crawlers will provide you a good feedback about that in GSC and the ability to read data and notifications in Google Search Console is crucial to keep a website crawlers friendly
+- Crawalbility, renderability and indexability, Google crawlers will provide you with a good feedback about that in GSC, the ability to read data and notifications in Google Search Console is crucial to keep a website crawlers friendly

-3- Third party tools like SEMrush, Ahrefs, Majestic SEO and more
+- Third party tools like SEMrush, Ahrefs, Majestic and more

-5- Performance (mainly speed) and user experience (Google doesn’t admit that) are becoming ranking factors aside from their big impact on conversion rate
+- Performance (mainly speed) and user experience are becoming ranking factors (Google doesn’t admit that for UX at least) aside from their big impact on conversion rate

-As I said before SEO is becoming more complex and needs to be divided into different categories (I call them SEO buckets), each new SEO project should be evaluated against those buckets and based on that evaluation a road map should be created to start working on the highest ROI buckets:
+As I said before SEO is becoming more complex and needs to be divided into different stages, each new SEO project should be evaluated against those stages and based on that evaluation a road map should be created to start working on the highest ROI stages first (they are different from a website to another):

 - On page optimization

-- Off page SEO (Link buildings and content marketing)
+- Off page SEO (Link buildings, online reputation and content marketing)

 - Technical SEO